l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 <img src="{{ site.baseurl }}/images/2023-01-09-multilayer-perceptrons-and-deep-learning/backprop_3.png" width="50%" height="50%">

-Since a network will usually deal with a lot of possible results, we need to average these derivatives over all training samples and only then, substract to the weight or  bias that averaged derivative multiplied by some factor $$\gamma$$
+Since a network will usually deal with a lot of possible results, we need to average these derivatives over all training samples and only then, subtract to the weight or  bias that averaged derivative multiplied by some factor $$\gamma$$

 $$
 \begin{matrix}